 While the household saving ratio forecast is mechanically derived from the forecasts of its individual components, it provides a useful diagnostic on the household income and spending forecasts as a whole.
 The resulting profile of the saving ratio can therefore be used to inform our judgements about household consumption and household disposable income.
 In doing so we typically also consider a measure of the saving ratio that excludes the pension equity adjustment from the numerator and denominator, on the basis that this component may be less visible to households (especially the imputed elements) and therefore perhaps less relevant to their consumption decisions.

-During the Covid pandemic in 2020, the household saving ratio rose to a record high, as consumer spending fell sharply as a result of public health restrictions while incomes were supported by government policy.
-The saving ratio has subsequently fallen back and we expect it to drop further in the near-term as households smooth consumption in the face of falling real incomes, before returning to around pre-pandemic levels in the medium term.
+During the Covid pandemic in 2020, the household saving ratio rose to a record high, as consumer spending fell sharply due to public health restrictions, while incomes were supported by government policy.
+The saving ratio has subsequently fallen back, but remains elevated compared to pre-pandemic averages.
+We expect households to keep their saving high in the short term, both as a precaution against shocks and due to high interest rates.
+Our forecast for the saving ratio then returns towards longer-run averages in the medium term.

 Sector net lending